Cited Text Spans for Citation Text Generation: Citation Text Generation Using CTS

 \section{Citation Text Generation Using CTS}

-In this section, we experiment with citation text generation conditioned on CTS, rather than the abstract-only approach used in prior work, and demonstrate that conditioning on CTS produces more accurate and faithful generations.
+In this section, we experiment with citation text generation conditioned on CTS, rather than the abstract-only approach used in prior work, and demonstrate that conditioning on CTS produces more accurate and faithful citations.